qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 ## Create a snapshot

 Qdrant exposes HTTP endpoint to request creating a snapshot, but we can also call it with the Python SDK.
+Creating a snapshot may take a while.
+If you encounter any timeout, that doesn't mean the process is not running.

 ```python
 snapshot_info = client.create_snapshot(collection_name=collection_name)